AnyFetch/developers.anyfetch.com/blueprint.md

 ### Remove a User [DELETE]
 + Response 204

+## User redirection endpoint [/user]
+### Redirect to current user [GET]
+Redirect the user to its own user endpoint.

++ Response 301 (application/json)
+    + Header
+        Location: /users/5252cebb03a470843f000003

 # Group Providers
-Endpoint usable for providing new document in Fetch API, and udapte them.
+Endpoints for providing new documents in Fetch API, and update them.

 ## Document [/providers/documents]
 Document has several attributes:

 - `ìd` identification key given at the creation of the document by the API
-- `creation_date` the creation date fo the document.
-If not specified at the creation the API give the current type
+- `creation_date` the creation date for the document.
+If not specified, will be set to the current date
-- `token`identification key of the provider how sent it.
-It allows to safely update the document
-- `comapny`identification key of the company belonging the document
-- `document_type`identification key of the document_type.
-If not specified at the creation the API automaticly give the document_type `Document`
+- `document_type` identification key of the document_type.
+If not specified, will be set to `Document`
-- `actions` object containing the available action for this document
+- `actions` object containing the available actions for this document, with the key as action and the value an URL
-- `document_url` url of the document
-- `related` array of `ìd` or `identifier` of document related to this document
+- `related` array of `ìd` or `identifier` of documents related to this document
-- `data` object containing all the informations available to find the document via full-text or matching
+- `metadatas` object containing all the informations available to find the document via full-text or matching
-- `metadatas` object containing addtional informations
+- `datas` object containing addtional informations
-- `user_access` array of users` id that can access this document
+- `user_access` array of users_id that can access this document.
+Set to null to give access to all users in the company.

 + Model